-Dear Xee,
+Dear Ms. Yu,

-On behalf of Sugar Valley Energy, LLC (SVE), this letter is in response to your letter dated September 6.
-We are hereby requesting an 18-month extension of the Purchase Requirement deadline and Initial Term.
-Along with this request, we have submitted a payment of \$2,250 to your office via Federal Express pursuant to program regulation section 10036(c)(1)(C).
+On behalf of California Ethanol + Power, LLC (CE+P) and our first project, Sugar Valley Energy, LLC (SVE), we are writing to request an 18-month extension of the Purchase Requirement deadline as well as an extension of the Initial Term expiration to June 21, 2028.
+Pursuant to the program regulations, we have also submitted a payment of \$2,250 to your office via Federal Express.